lukebitts/aabb-tree/README.md

 ## Limitations

 This is still a work in progress and it is likely the API will change.
-Right now the tree uses `f32`s only and there is some boilerplate when interacting with the tree.
+Right now the tree uses `f32`s only and there is some boilerplate when using the API.